Skip to main content

 Can PFAS be Removed from my Drinking Water?

 PFAS can be removed from drinking water with in-home treatment technologies, such as carbon filtration and reverse osmosis.
-Carbon filters can be installed at the point-of-use, such as your kitchen faucet or refrigerator, or the point-of-entry to your home.
+Treatment can be installed at the point of use, such as your kitchen faucet or refrigerator, or at the point of entry to your home.
 Carbon filters are also available with filtered water pitchers.
-Likewise, reverse osmosis systems can be installed under your kitchen sink to treat water primarily used for drinking or cooking.
-In-home treatment may not always reduce PFAS below levels of concern, as the effectiveness of treatment is largely based on the amount of PFAS contamination and continued maintenance of the treatment system.
+Treatment may not always reduce PFAS below levels of concern because the effectiveness of treatment is based on the amount of PFAS contamination and continued maintenance of the treatment system.
 To maximize the effectiveness of PFAS removal, IDPH recommends installing treatment systems certified by the National Sanitation Foundation and following the manufacturer’s maintenance instructions.